ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 loose with splices that can change locally depending on the template and particular view.

-Compiled splices only introduce one major caveat: it won't stop you from declaring splices with the same node name, and it will happily let you overwrite duplicate values.
+Compiled splices only introduce one major caveat: they won't stop you from declaring splices with the same node name, and it will happily let you overwrite duplicate values.
 Let's say you make two different compiled splices for a "userName" node used in separate templates, and put both in your Heist config.